Third-party Attestation of Design and Control Effectiveness

 - Upholding ethical standards.

 It is the policy of UMass to comply with all laws governing its operations and to conduct business in keeping with legal and ethical standards.
-The Office of Compliance and Review guides us to effectively respond to the changing regulatory landscape in the compliance arena.
-The Office of Compliance and Review develops policies and makes employees aware of best practices through training, monitoring, and consultation.
+The Office of Management guides us to effectively respond to the changing regulatory landscape in the compliance arena.
+The Office Management develops policies and makes employees aware of best practices through training, monitoring, and consultation.
 Our employees participate in annual compliance, privacy and security training with respect to their responsibilities; the principles of which are regularly reinforced.

 Among the areas that employees are instructed with respect to their responsibilities are: